corpbob/OpenShiftHowToGuides/exercises/06_configure_cicd.md

 template "uat" created
 ```

-- Create a new application based on the template
+- Create a new application based on the template. **Make sure you substitute the correct value of X**

 ```
-oc new-app uat
+oc new-app uat -p DEV_NAMESPACE=userX-dev
 ```
 This will give an output similar to